n3oltd/support/docs/01-engage/04-donations/04-creating-donations/index.md

 1. Get Started with Donations
 2. Create a Single Donation
-3. Create a Regular Giving Donation
+3. Create a Regular Giving
+4. Create a Scheduled Giving